LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 single-cpu-killer   97.90%              413.7 kB / 16.52 GB   0.00%               3.882 kB / 648 B    0 B / 0 B
 ```

-so though we have 4 cores the docker stats for that docker process shown close to `100%` utilization which makes sense because it treats that process as the only process.
+So though we have 4 cores the docker stats for that docker process shown close to `100%` utilization which makes sense because it treats that process as the only process.

 if we want to see how actually the `docker stat` calculates the `cpu usage percentage` we should have a look at `docker client` sources at `stats.go`